Saganaki22/Image-Compressor/README.md

-# Squoosh HTML - Modern Image Compression
+# Modern Lightweight Image Compression

-A sleek, modern HTML/CSS/JS reimagining of the Squoosh image compression app with ultra-modern UI, dark theme, and advanced features.
+A sleek, modern HTML/CSS/JS reimagining of the Squoosh image compressor with ultra-modern UI, dark theme, and advanced features.

 ## Features